 - Immersive learning experiences at historical sites and museums

 - Fees for classes at places like Village Home in Salem and Zena Learning Center in Salem

 Dallas Community School allotment funds and resources cannot be spent on religious materials or religious instruction.

-In addition to access to the Education Guide and the Allotment, students can also check out items from the DCS lending library.
+In addition to access to the Education Guide and the Allotment, students can also check out items from the DCS curriculum lending library.
 This can include microscopes, science kits, books, curriculum, and many other materials.

 Field Trips and Social Activities

 Dallas Community School arranges dozens of field trips every year as a means of reinforcing learning goals.
 Field trips include trips to interesting local sites, businesses, museums, and performances, family camp-outs, and hikes.
-Social activities include family workshops, parent-facilitated co-ops at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.
+Social activities include family workshops, parent-facilitated events at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.